 – The retention period and (initial) capacity planning.

 – What reports do they need?
-What alerts they need?
+What alerts do they need?

 Bear in mind that all those answers are subject to change as time goes on.
 More questions arise as appetite changes and maturity level grows.
 That is normal.
 Stay calm and log on.

 Log sources that are first included in the initial logging project need to be identified and mapped out.
-They can be either applications (cloud or on prem), servers, services, devices (firewalls, …) and/or workstations.
-They need to be grouped into same types to get an idea of how many unique types of sources there are and what is the volume.
+They can be either applications (cloud or on-prem), servers, services, devices (firewalls, …), and/or workstations.
+They need to be grouped into the same types to get an idea of how many unique types of sources there are and what is the volume.
 This highly affects the capacity and complexity of the initial project.
-At this stage prioritization and exclusion of onboarding log sources occurs.
+At this stage prioritization and exclusion of onboarding, log sources occur.
 If we are unable to identify ANY consumer of the information, then why bother?
-In the list of log sources there are most likely some standard pieces of software that produce logs as well as customer applications.
-During mapping process there is a need of both technical and analytical input.
+In the list of log sources, there are most likely some standard pieces of software that produce logs as well as customer applications.
+During the mapping process, there is a need for both technical and analytical input.
 Questions that typically arise in this stage are: